congnghiahieu/joern/MAPPING.md

 - generate simple examples for all kinds of common Java syntax (generate simple example for each kind of syntax only)

+- generate a main function contains 1 conventional if elseif else, 1 conventional for loop, 1 conventional while in js

 # Enum

 - `AttrStyle` ->